 When a client’s purpose is to promote wellness, self-sufficiency, and a better quality of life to families, it’s only natural that their built environment be healthy—responsible in energy consumption and harmonious with natural surroundings.
-Located in Oceanside, California, the new County of San Diego Health and Human Services Agency building is a Zero Net Energy (ZNE) facility inspired by the local natural resources it’s designed to protect.
+Located in Oceanside, California, the new County of San Diego North Coastal Live Well Health Center building is a Zero Net Energy (ZNE) facility inspired by the local natural resources it’s designed to protect.

 The requirement for numerous parking spaces created a challenge when considering the needs of the building and outdoor areas desired for wellness.
 So, we designed the south wing to be three stories, essentially lofting the two-story mass above a parking structure that could be easily converted into workspace as the agency grows.
 Powered entirely by the sun and using no fossil fuels, the building facilitates improved workplace health, productivity, and well-being by inviting sunlight and natural ventilation, and by utilizing thoughtful hardscaping and landscaping features.
 The interior tells a coastal story using natural warm wood tones resembling driftwood and vibrant wall colors and flooring to represent local flora.
 Vertical Teflon-coated fiberglass shade sails protect the naturally ventilated lobby and glass from solar heat gain, while operable windows throughout the building summon ocean breezes.
 Outside, high-efficiency photovoltaic arrays power the facility.
 Narrow wings and large windows maximize daylight, while integrated shading devices reduce glare.
 The landscape design consists of three main elements: Native plant material that has the feel of the nearby coastal bluff landscapes; a subsurface drip irrigation to encourage water conservation; and several low rock arroyos to retain and safely direct site water into a series of onsite detention basins.